 fathers upon the children" raises some serious ethical concerns.
 It implies

-that innocent descendents are to be held responsible for the sins of
+that God will hold innocent descendents responsible for the sins of

 their parents, grandparents, great-grandparents, and